 These joints move to change the shape of the fingers and toes.
 But each segment of these tubes remains the shape size regardless of how the joint bends.

 So, when drawing hands or feet.
-Focus on the position of each segment of finger or toe concerning the angle that you are viewing your subject at.
+Focus on the position of each segment of the finger or toe.
+Concerning the angle at which you are viewing your subject.

-Just draw each segment and focus on each section at a time, then make sure they line up with one another.
-While this approach to drawing fingers and toes simplifies things, it’s still going to take you a good deal of practice before you can master drawing them well.
+Just draw each segment, focus on each section simultaneously, and then make sure they line up.
+While this approach to drawing fingers and toes simplifies things, it will still take a lot of practice before you can master drawing them well.

-If you want to learn how to practice drawing anatomy, you need to learn how to draw the human skeleton.
+To learn how to practice drawing anatomy, you must learn how to draw the human skeleton.
 Why?

-Because the skeleton is the framework that the rest of the human body is built on.
-You need to understand how the joints connect, and how they move so you can realistically depict human figures in your artwork.
+Because the skeleton is the framework on which the rest of the human body is built.
+You need to understand how the joints connect and move so you can realistically depict human figures in your artwork.

-When drawing the skeleton, you don’t need to focus on creating detailed shadows and highlights.
+You don’t need to focus on creating detailed shadows and highlights when drawing the skeleton.
 Unless, of course, you are planning to draw a skeleton as a finished piece of art.

-When drawing a skeleton, you could try drawing it in ink.
-If you are drawing just to study anatomy, and not to create finished artwork, drawing with a pen can be a lot of fun.
-Ink lets you get shapes down quickly, and facilitates quick sketching.
+When drawing a skeleton, you could draw it in ink.
+If you are drawing to study anatomy and not to create finished artwork, drawing with a pen can be a lot of fun.
+Ink lets you get shapes down quickly and facilitates quick sketching.

-No matter what medium you choose to draw your skeleton in, make sure that you pay attention to the size and shape of the bones, and how they all connect to each other.
+No matter what medium you choose to draw your skeleton in, make sure that you pay attention to the size and shape of the bones and how they all connect.

 How to Draw the Ecorche

 Have you ever wondered how to draw the Ecorche?
 Have you ever wondered what an Ecorche even is?
-Ecorche is a term used to describe an anatomical depiction of a body, minus the skin.
+Ecorche describes an anatomical depiction of a body minus the skin.

 Before you allow yourself to feel disgusted, keep in mind that artists have drawn the Ecorche for centuries.